railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_productivity.rst

 *  *Traveling* : for tasks that you can handle on the plane or in the train while you're doing traveling on business (tasks such as writing an article, or analyzing a new product).

-An employee / system user can create his or her own contexts using the menu  *Project Management > Configuration > Time Management > Contexts* .
+An employee / system user can create his or her own contexts using the menu :menuselection:`Project Management --> Configuration --> Time Management --> Contexts`.

 Timebox
 ^^^^^^^